StillNotWorking/LMS-helper-script/atc/README.md

 sudo systemctl start atc
 ```

+### A suggested course of action if something stops functioning ###
+If your system starts behaving strangely at any time, such as when plugin functionality or other features cease to work as intended.
+Before seeking assistance from developers involved with the malfunctioning component, please verify if things align as expected without executing this program.

 ### CPU speed ###
 This option switch CPU scaling governor depending on play or stop/pause mode of Squeezelite.